Skip to main content

 Does the patient’s immune system ever reject their baby?

-If rejection of the fetus occurs a particular type of immune cell, the uterine Natural Killer (NK) cell, has been proposed as the root cause.
+If rejection of the foetus occurs a particular type of immune cell, the uterine Natural Killer (NK) cell, has been proposed as the root cause.
 The NK cells in the womb or uterus were given this name as they are related to NK cells circulating in our blood.
 Blood NK cells are essential in the early stage of viral infections when they kill infected cells.

 NK cells are naturally present in the uterus but the placenta is always a physical barrier between the patient’s immune cells and their baby.
-Thus, despite their name, these uterine NK cells are never in contact with the fetus and do not attack the embryo.
+Thus, despite their name, these uterine NK cells are never in contact with the foetus and do not attack the embryo.

 Indeed, it is now becoming clear that they are beneficial for pregnancy and work in cooperation with the placenta so it can successfully become established in the uterus.